James Wade: Nine-dart finishes

 He became the first player to hit three tournament nine-dart finishes in a calendar year during 2006.
 They came at the North-West UK Open Regional Final in March, the PDPA Players Championship at Hayling Island in June and he completed his hat-trick at the Vauxhall Men's Open in November.
 None of these achievements were in televised competitions.

 Wade came within one dart of achieving the first ever nine-darter with a double start at the 2007 World Grand Prix in Dublin.
 In the semi-final against van Barneveld he hit double top to open the leg, then six treble 20s, treble 17 then missed a bullseye for a unique nine-darter.

 On 20 November 2008, Wade completed his first live nine-darter hitting two 180s then T20, T19 and D12 against Gary Anderson in the second round of the 2008 Grand Slam of Darts which was shown on ITV4.
 However, Anderson went on to win the match 10–8, therefore Wade became the first man to hit a nine-dart finish in a major televised tournament in the UK and then go on to lose the match.
 (Michael van Gerwen had previously done so in a tournament on Dutch television.)
 Wade was also the first left-handed player to hit a live nine-darter.

 In October 2014, at the World Grand Prix against Robert Thornton, Wade hit scores of 160, 180 and 161 to become the second ever player to throw a double-start nine darter.
 Later in the match Thornton repeated the feat with the pair becoming the first players to both throw nine darters in the same match in the history of darts.
 Wade remains the only PDC player to achieve a televised 9 darter for double start and open start formats.

-In December 2020, Wade hit a nine-darter at the World Championships in a third round game against Stephen Bunting.
+In December 2020, Wade hit a nine-darter at the World Championships in a third-round game against Stephen Bunting.
 He became the first player in 5 years to throw a nine-darter at the PDC World Darts Championship, after Gary Anderson at the 2016 PDC World Darts Championship.
-He went on to lose the game 4-2.
+He went on to lose the game 4–2.

+Wade is also infamous for the number of nine darters thrown against him; he has had thirteen nine darters hit against him, a current PDPA record.